GISLab-ELTE/railroad/USAGE.md

 ```bash
 railroad_benchmark -a CableErrorDetection -i cloud.laz --seedpaths railtrack.laz cable.laz --seedtypes RAIL CABLE
 ```
+*Remark*: the difference between the two CableStaggerChecking pipelines is the threshold for the maximum stagger (0.41 meters for first class railways vs 0.43 meters for lower class)

 Combined detection
 --------------

-The `railroad_combined` executable can be used perform combined railroad infrastructure detection (both cable and railtrack) with a given algorithm pair.
+The `railroad_combined` executable can be used to perform combined railroad infrastructure detection (both cable and railtrack) with a given algorithm pair.
 Sample execution:
 ```bash
 railroad_combined --input cloud.laz